Installation instructions

 conda install -c conda-forge graph-tool

-however the solver is likely to fail (or hang) if your environment already contains many packages already, whose dependencies may conflict with the graph-tool dependencies.
+however the solver is likely to fail (or hang) if your environment contains many packages already, whose dependencies may conflict with the graph-tool dependencies.
 This is particularly likely if your environment contains packages from the official Anaconda distribution, rather than the conda-forge distribution.

 Installing using Docker